Click clack, click clack, click clack

 More likely than not, your heel will get caught or your ankle could twist.

-7- Use Jewel & Always Get A Sale
+7- Use Rakuten & Always Get A Sale

 Here’s how I got my Kate pumps for slightly less than retail: